wazuh/wazuh-documentation/source/pci-dss/log-analysis.rst

 | **10.2.5**: Use of and changes to identification and authentication mechanisms —including but not limited to creation of new accounts and escalation of privileges— and all changes, additions, or deletions to accounts with root or administrative privileges.
 |

-These controls require us to log invalid logical access attempts, multiple invalid login attempts (possible brute force attacks), escalation privileges, changes in accounts, etc. In order to achieve this, we have added PCI DSS tags to OSSEC log analysis rules, mapping them to the corresponding requirement.
-This way, it will be easy to analyze and visualize our PCI DSS related alerts.
+These controls require us to log invalid logical access attempts, multiple invalid login attempts (possible brute force attacks), privilege escalations, changes to accounts, etc. In order to achieve this, we have added PCI DSS tags to OSSEC log analysis rules, mapping them to the corresponding requirement(s).
+This makes it easy to analyze and visualize our PCI DSS related alerts.

-The syntax used for rule tagging is **pci_dss_** followed by the number of the requirement.
-In this case those would be: **pci_dss_10.2.4** and **pci_dss_10.2.5**.
+The syntax used for rule tagging is **pci_dss_** followed by the number of the requirement (e.g., **pci_dss_10.2.4** and **pci_dss_10.2.5**).

-See below examples of OSSEC rules tagged for PCI requirements 10.2.4 and 10.2.5:
+Here are some examples of OSSEC rules tagged for PCI requirements 10.2.4 and 10.2.5:

 .. code-block:: xml